Cafe Mocha Mini Muffins

 - In a small bowl, dissolve coffee granules in water.
 Stir in the oats; set aside.
 In another bowl, cream butter and sugars.
 Beat in egg yolk, vanilla and oat mixture.
 Combine the flour, cocoa, baking powder, baking soda and salt; add to oat mixture just until moistened.
 Stir in 1/3 cup chocolate chips.

 - Fill foil- or paper-lined miniature muffin cups three-fourths full.
 Sprinkle with remaining chips.
-Bake at 350° for 12-15 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 12-15 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
-Yield: 1-1/2 dozen.